 Case study 8: Famine prevention, twelve African nations

 Addressing severe famine, the author works with nations that are suffering extreme drought and soil infertility, showing dramatic results with green manure and ground cover techniques to improve soil conditions.

 Case study 9: Dispersed shade with gliricidia, Imagine Afrika/Better Soils, Better Lives, southern Malawi

 The gliricidia tree is being planted by farmers as a “dispersed shade” which creates light shade that covers the entire field evenly.
 Together with other regenerative practices, it has shown stunning success in improving soil conditions and productivity.

 Case study 10: Farmer-managed Natural Regeneration of Trees (FMNR), ten African nations

-In most of the drought-prone areas of the tropical world there are “underground forests” of live tree roots beneath farmers’ fields that could restore forest cover.
-This discovery led to the creation of the FMNR revolution, which has restored tens of millions of hectares and brought agricultural success to some of the world’s most hostile environments.
+In most of the drought-prone areas of the tropical world, there are “underground forests” of live tree roots beneath farmers’ fields that could restore forest cover.
+This discovery led to the FMNR revolution, which has restored millions of hectares and brought agricultural success to some of the world’s most hostile environments.